nka218/email_id_validation/README.md

 and other is to detect the bounding boxes of the option box that need to be classified and which is responsible for identifying email_id as valid or invalid.

-# Steps to classifiy an image in enable or disable:
+# Steps to classifiy an Email_id is valid or invalid:

 1. We trained a custom object detection model to detect:
     (1) compose box and saved this box in a folder.